 The Common Mistakes People Make

-- They assume every item in a relocation shipment automatically qualifies.
+- Assuming every item in a relocation shipment automatically qualifies.

-- They confuse customs concession treatment with biosecurity clearance.
+- Confusing customs concession treatment with biosecurity clearance.

-- They mix long-used personal goods with newer purchases and expect one clean answer.
+- Mixing long-used personal goods with newer purchases and expecting one clean answer.

-- They treat the B534 and packing list as paperwork chores rather than risk documents.
+- Treating the B534 and packing list as paperwork chores rather than risk documents.

-- They assume “household goods” means low inspection risk even when the cargo contains timber, outdoor items, animal-related goods, or contamination-prone objects.
+- Assuming “household goods” means low inspection risk even when the cargo contains timber, outdoor items, animal-related goods, or contamination-prone objects.

 Most of the pain around UPE concessions comes from over-simplification.
 The concession is real and useful.
 But it works best when the shipment is genuinely eligible, documented accurately, and prepared with the understanding that Australia’s border applies customs and biosecurity logic separately.